dbljaythecyberguy/dbljaythecyberguy/README.md

-## Hi there, my name is Jared Jackson, also known as dbljaythecyberguy(pronounced as double Jay). 👋
+## Hi there!
+My name is Jared Jackson, also known as dbljaythecyberguy.
+Welcome to my portfolio! 👋

 <!--
 **dbljaythecyberguy/dbljaythecyberguy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.